This post offers an introduction to planning a spiritual retreat.

 Plan for downtime

-Whenever you leave your home routine, whether, for travel, business, or a retreat, there will be a period of adjustment where your body, mind, and spirit need to come into sync with going at a slower pace.
+Whenever you leave your home routine, whether for travel, business, or a retreat, there will be a period of adjustment during which your body, mind, and spirit need to come into sync with a slower pace.
 If you are planning a solo retreat, allow for time for your body to catch up on sleep.
 Take a nap if you feel like it.
-Give yourself permission to not have to stick rigidly to an agenda.
+Permit yourself not to have to stick rigidly to an agenda.
 You may really need to sit outside in the sunshine and vegetate.
 Be okay with staring at a fire, or taking an aimless walk in the woods, or just sitting.
-These are all important ways to mark that this time is sacred and different from your everyday productive life.
+These are all essential ways to mark that this time is sacred and different from your everyday productive life.
 Having the chance to breathe may allow for creative urges to enter your mind that you hadn’t planned for.
-Or catching up on your rest with a nap might allow you to stay up later than you usually would to watch the stars outside.
+Or catching up on your rest with a nap might let you stay up later than you usually do to watch the stars outside.

 Likewise, if you are an introvert on a group retreat and you are over-full of interacting with other people, set the boundary you need to recharge by yourself.
 As someone who didn’t realize I was a Highly Sensitive Person until recently, I spent a lot of time on group retreats trying to balance my need for time alone with the meaningful aspects of group interaction.
-I’ve learned to identify that point where I just need to be alone and recharge, no matter how interesting the scheduled activity sounds.
+I’ve learned to recognize when I need to be alone and recharge, no matter how interesting the scheduled activity sounds.

-Similarly, I learned to drive by myself to group retreats so that I will have the mental and emotional space I need to leave my family and prepare to be with others in retreat.
-And the same is true for the return trip, I need to be by myself to process everything I experience and to prepare to reenter my life at home.
-And I always chose to stay in a room by myself so that I can control the energy I am surrounded with.
-If you are on a limited budget there are times you may need to carpool or share a room, so I encourage you to find time to be by yourself during a group retreat so that you can get back in touch with why you are there (your intention), and to recharge your energy if you are an introvert.
+Similarly, I learned to drive myself to group retreats, so I would have the mental and emotional space I needed to leave my family and prepare to be with others.
+And the same is true for the return trip; I need to be alone to process everything I experience and prepare to reenter my life at home.
+And I always chose to stay in a room by myself so that I can control the energy I am surrounded by.
+If you are on a limited budget, there are times you may need to carpool or share a room, so I encourage you to find time to be by yourself during a group retreat so that you can get back in touch with why you are there (your intention), and to recharge your energy if you are an introvert.

 And speaking of reentry, it can be jarring to go from a serene weekend alone back to the bustle of life with young children and/or a full-time job.
-I learned it was wise to plan a stop shortly before I got home, even a block away, to breathe, and to focus on the imminent needs of others bombarding me.
+I learned it was wise to plan a stop shortly before I got home, even a block away, to breathe and focus on the immediate needs of others who were bombarding me.

 Do art

 I like to pack art supplies for my spiritual retreats, such as markers, meditative adult coloring books, a few magazines to cut up for collage, scissors, tape, glue, a set of watercolor paints, paper, brushes, and colored pencils.
-Often, I start my retreat by unpacking, laying out all the art supplies near my altar, and creating a piece of art to symbolize the “Beginning,” (see below).
-I will often do another piece, or add to the first piece, partway through the retreat, and then create a final piece at the end.
+Often, I start my retreat by unpacking, laying out all the art supplies near my altar, and creating a piece of art to symbolize the “Beginning” (see below).
+I will often do another piece or add to the first piece partway through the retreat, then create a final piece at the end.

-The art I’m talking about is not meant for anyone else to see, unless you want to share it.
-Your artistic creations are meant to be symbolic, to make meaning of what you are going through, so don’t put undue pressure on yourself to create something beautiful.
+The art I’m talking about isn’t meant for anyone else to see unless you want to share it.
+Your artistic creations are intended to be symbolic, to make meaning of what you are going through, so don’t put undue pressure on yourself to create something beautiful.
 Just create something.

 Have a beginning, a middle, and an end

-To make the retreat meaningful, and to give it a little structure, but not too much, I like to plan a beginning, a middle, and an end for the retreat.
+To make the retreat meaningful and give it a little structure, but not too much, I like to plan a beginning, a middle, and an end.

 For instance, for a retreat at the Namekagan Waters Retreat yurt to celebrate my daughters’ coming of age, I brought items to set up an altar at the beginning, special foods to eat together, and gifts to give them in the middle, and we used the sauna before we left.